PaddlePaddle/ERNIE/README.md

 | NLPCC2016-DBQA         | 64              | 8                   |

 \* *For MNLI, QNLI，we used 32GB V100, for other tasks we used 22GB P40*

+### Multiprocessing and fp16 auto mix-precision finetune

+multiprocessing finetuning can be simply enabled with `finetune_launch.py`  in your finetune script. with multiprocessing finetune paddle can fully utilize your CPU/GPU capacity to accelerate finetuning.
+`finetune_launch.py` should place in front of your finetune command. make sure to provide number of process and device id per node by specifiying `--nproc_per_node` and `--selected_gpus`.
+Number of device ids should match `nproc_per_node` and `CUDA_VISIBLE_DEVICES`, and the indexing should start from 0.

+fp16 finetuning can be simply enable by specifing `--use_fp16 true` in your training script (make sure you use have a Tensor Core device).
+ERNIE will cast computation op to fp16 precision, while maintain storage in fp32 precision. approximately 60% speedup is seen on XNLI finetuning. dynamic loss scale is used to avoid gradient vanish.

 ### Classification